spec-, spic-, spect-, spectat-, spectro- -spectr, -spectful, -spection, -spective

 "Over a period of time, the shuffling and reshuffling of the same genes result in individuals with distinct physical characteristics, vastly different from the individuals from whom they became separated; for example, the polar bear developed a unique coloration and diet as distinct from that of its grizzly cousin."

-"Groups such as the vertebrates (fishes, amphibians, reptiles, mammals, and birds) and flowering pants have relatively few species, numbering only in the hundreds of thousands; insects account for the greatest number of all species."
+Such groups as the vertebrates (fishes, amphibians, reptiles, mammals, and birds) and flowering plants have relatively fewer species, numbering only in the hundreds of thousands; while insects account for the greatest number of all of the species which exist.

 2. A sample of something that is used for medical-diagnostic analysis: "The doctor asked Karl for a specimen or sample of bodily fluid; specifically, urine which would be used for analysis or diagnosis."